 By making education a priority area, we're bringing together and building on our previous work so that we can have a direct impact on science education in the UK.

 Research and evidence for decision-making

 Research and evidence is at the heart of our support for education.
 We use it to find out about and champion the things that make a positive, measurable difference to young people’s understanding of and interest in science.

 The findings from our Science Education Tracker – a survey of young people’s attitudes towards and experiences of science education – help us to inform and shape future policy and practice.
 Through our work in educational neuroscience, we bring together insights from education, neuroscience and psychology to improve the way young people learn.
-And through our funding schemes, we have supported research to improve informal science learning and practical science.
+And through our funding schemes, we have supported a variety of educational research.

 Research tells us that the biggest impact on young people’s performance at school is the quality of teaching they receive.
 But to provide high-quality inspirational lessons, all teachers should have access to continuing professional development to keep up-to-date with the latest research and ways of teaching.

 Since 2003 we’ve invested £45 million in science-related professional development at the National STEM Learning Centre.
 We also regularly invest in research into continuing professional development and its impact on teachers, schools and young people.

 Transforming primary science